imyoric/YrC/README.md

 # YrC
-# How to use in Maven projects?
+# How to add in Maven projects?
 * Import repo:
 ```
     <repositories>